 5. Fees and Payment Terms

-5.2 Spoutable shall not be liable to Publisher or any third party and will not pay any revenue share payment or any payment for revenue generating activity Spoutable believes, in its sole discretion, is the result of fraudulent activity, deceptive and/or designed to generate revenue through non-human end users (the "Fraudulent Activity").
+5.2 Spoutable shall not be liable to Publisher or any third party and will not pay any Revenue Share payment or any payment for revenue generating activity Spoutable believes, in its sole discretion, is the result of fraudulent activity, deceptive and/or designed to generate revenue through non-human end users (the "Fraudulent Activity").
 Such Fraudulent Activity includes, but is not limited to, the use any computer generated requests or automated tools and/or repeated manual clicks.
-Publisher is responsible for making commercially reasonable efforts to prevent such Fraudulent Activity by blocking IP addresses and shall cooperate with Spoutable in any investigation of possible Fraudulent Activity.
-If Spoutable determines the Publisher has knowingly and repeatedly engaged in Fraudulent Activity, Spoutable may immediately terminate this Agreement and withhold payment up to the amount generated through Fraudulent Activity.
+Publisher is responsible for making commercially reasonable efforts to prevent such Fraudulent Activity and shall cooperate with Spoutable in any investigation of possible Fraudulent Activity.
+If Spoutable determines the Publisher has knowingly and repeatedly engaged in Fraudulent Activity, Spoutable may immediately terminate this Agreement and withhold payment up to the amount generated through Fraudulent Activity which will be determined at the sole discretion of Spoutable.

 6.1 Each party agrees that with respect to any Confidential Information (as defined below) that is disclosed by one party to the other in connection with the Agreement, the party receiving such Confidential Information shall not disclose such Confidential Information to any third party, or use it for any purpose, except in connection its rights and obligations under the Agreement.
 "Confidential Information" means all information concerning a party or any of its subsidiaries or affiliates that is not generally known to the public, which information is marked confidential or proprietary, or which under the circumstances ought reasonably to be treated as confidential or proprietary, and includes, without limitation, the terms of the Agreement.
 Notwithstanding the foregoing, Confidential Information does not include information that: (i) is, as of the time of disclosure, or thereafter becomes, part of the public domain through a source other than the receiving party; (ii) was lawfully in the possession of the receiving party as of the time of disclosure; (iii) is independently developed by the receiving party without reference to the Confidential Information; or (iv) is subsequently obtained from a third party not subject to an obligation of confidentiality with respect to the information disclosed.